 Apply for Aid — Start Here

 Federal and New York State student financial aid is available to help pay for college.
 In order to receive financial aid you must apply for it every year you attend college.

 Step 1: The FAFSA

-Apply for a Federal Student Aid Identification Number (FSA ID) online at fsaid.ed.gov to complete and electronically sign your FAFSA and other federal student aid documents.
-Apply before you start the FAFSA, particularly if you are using the paper FAFSA.
-Or, apply online while you are completing the online FAFSA and you'll receive your PIN immediately.
+Apply for a Federal Student Aid ID (FSA ID) online at fsaid.ed.gov to complete and electronically sign your FAFSA and other federal student aid documents.
+Applying before you start the FAFSA makes the process a lot easier.

 Complete the FASFA online at FAFSA.ed.gov.
 Step-by-step assistance is available as you complete the form.
-If you can't do it online, ask your high school counselor for a paper copy.
-The FASFA is available in English and Spanish.
+If you can't do it online, you can download a paper application on the FAFSA.
+Both the paper and online FASFA is available in English and Spanish.

 You will be able to review your Student Aid Report (SAR) once your FAFSA is processed.
 The SAR will show how much federal aid you are entitled to receive and how much your family can expect to pay.
 They will also provide you with your Expected Family Contribution (EFC).

 Check out this list of documents and information you will need to complete the FAFSA.